Some of them come in before their day begins, others after a long hard day at the office.

 But you could use your website for marketing too.

-In fact, you could turn your website into a buff freak that inspires people to take action.
+In fact, you could turn your website into a buff freak that inspires people to act.

 Here’s what you could do to drive more traffic to your website: consistently add quality content to your website.